SegersIan/knowledge-base/facilitation/index.md

 * **When**:
     * When you need a quick decision or feedback throughout the event.

+### Commit To Action Items

+* **Description**:
+    * Get people commit to identified action items.
+    * When no response or volunteers "Hey X, which opf these 2 items you'd like to take?"
+    * Gentle force is OK.
+    * You are not the project manager
+    * As facilitator you can be a bit pushier "As facilitator I must make sure all action items are taken".
+* **Why**:
+    * Make sure all action items are owned and assigned.
+* **When**:
+    * Throughout or end of event

+### Template

+* **Description**:
+    * Group prepare statements on flip charts for x amount.
+    * Groups switch flip charts to review another group's statements for x amount.
+        * Let them put "V" if they agree
+        * Let them put "X" if they disagree
+        * Let then put "?" if they don't understand
+    * Let the groups clarify, after clarification they should choose "V" and "X".
+    * Keep going till only disagreements are left
+    * Now you have a list of disagreements, you have a list to use, or to continue discussion over them.
+Different deliverables are possible here.
+* **Why**:
+    * To list disagreements and filter out any agreements, which don't require the participants time.
+If they agree with it, no need to waste time to it.
+* **When**:
+    * During Event

 ## Communication

+* Use positive and proactive language.
+* "Yes, and..."
+* Be aware of cultural differences.
+* Get attention
+    * Raise your hand without shouting, till everyone gets quite.
+* Avoid hybrid events (part offline, part online)
+* Don't know answer to question?
+State honesty.
+    * Either get back to them later.
+    * Ask the room of anyone knows.
+* Ask random people for input, to keep people on their toes.

 ## Tools & Equipment

+* Pens
+* Post-its
+* Flip Charts
+* Projector
+* Miro
+* Software
+* Playbooks/runbooks

 ### Playbook